kintone-workshops/ai-kintone-gallery/README.md

 1. Build the customization in the following files inside `./src/`
    * `main.ts`, `/requests/post_api.ts`, etc.
-2. Run `npm run build` to compile your Javascript into Javascript output in the `/dist` folder.
+2. Run `npm run build` to compile your JavaScript into JavaScript output in the `/dist` folder.
 3. Run `npm run upload` to upload the compiled files to your Kintone subdomain.
    * To directly upload the Kintone customization, use `./dist/KintoneCustomization.js`.
    * For more details, refer to [Customizing an App with JavaScript and CSS](https://get.kintone.help/k/en/user/app_settings/js_customize.html)
 4. Run `npm run start`
-   * This will trigger webpack & kintone-customize-uploader to run while watching `./src/main.ts` for changes
+   * This will trigger Webpack & kintone-customize-uploader to run while watching `./src/main.ts` for changes
    * Input Kintone credentials if asked
 5. Refresh the Kintone App to see the changes!